leohuber/leohuber.github.io/cheatsheets/HowTo-Docker.md

     docker volume rm $(docker volume ls |awk '{print $2}')

+Connect to a shell in a docker image:

+    docker run -it --entrypoint /bin/bash <IMAGE>

 Connect to a shell in a running docker container container:

     sudo docker exec -i -t <CONTAINER_NAME> /bin/bash